-- Staff worked hard to make the patient experience as pleasant as possible.
-The GPs ensured patients were fully consulted and patients were encouraged to ask questions at any time.
-Patient feedback was overwhelmingly positive about the GPs and staff, and the care they provided. - We were told that any treatment, including fees, was fully explained to the patient prior to their appointment and that people then made informed decisions about their care.
-Standard information about fees was available in a patient leaflet. - The service did not use an interpretation service; however patients were told about multi-lingual staff who might be able to support them if they did not have English as a first language. - Staff communicated with patients in a way that they could understand, for example, easy read materials were available.
+• Staff worked hard to make the patient experience as pleasant as possible.
+The clinicians ensured patients were involved in decision making about their care and treatment; and were given time to ask questions.
+Patient feedback was positive about the care and treatment they received.

+- We were told that any treatment, including fees, was fully explained to patients prior to their appointments.
+Standard information about fees was available in a patient leaflet. - The service had access to but did not use an interpretation service as patients were told about multi-lingual staff who might be able to support them if they did not have English as a first language. - Staff communicated with patients in a way that they could understand, for example, easy read materials were available.